vantezzen/journal-cleanblog/README.md

 4. Go to Journals' settings, under "Theme" choose "clean_blog"
 5. Save settings - Your blog should now be in the CleanBlog theme

+# Source
+Most of this projects' source code originates form the [Bootstrap Theme Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/).
+It has been modified to work with Journal.

 # Screenshots
 <p align="center"><img src="img/home.png"></p>
 <p align="center"><img src="img/post.png"></p>